Table of Contents

 The buyer's agent commission is typically paid by the seller.
 The way this works is pretty simple.
 In most cases, when a seller hires a realtor, they will agree to pay the real estate agent a fee of 4% to 6% to sell the home.
 The seller's agent will typically agree to share this commission with any cooperating buyer's agents.
 That means that the seller will effectively end up paying their agent's fee as well as the buyer's agent's commission.

-Although on the surface, it seems that sellers are paying the buyers' agent commission, and getting the short end of the stick, there’s a major caveat to be taken into consideration.
+Yes, the seller typically pays the buyer's agent commission.
+However, there’s a major caveat to be taken into consideration.
 When selling a home, the paying of commissions is often acknowledged by the seller and then factored into the listing price of the house.
-This can be confusing because while the money for the buyer’s agent commission is technically coming from the seller, the buyer has purchased the property at a price that included the agent’s fees.
+This can be confusing because while the money for the buyer’s agent commission is technically coming from the seller, the buyer has purchased the property at a price that includes the agent’s fees.

-So, in this instance, the buyer has actually paid the commission of their agent.
+So, in some ways, the buyer has actually paid the commission of their agent.

 Remember, agents do a lot of hard work in order to finalize a transaction and earn their money, so they will usually be very diligent about ensuring their commission is covered in writing.